dseguy/php-error-messages/messages/syntax-error,-unexpected-token-"{",-expecting-","-or-";".rst

 + Remove the property hooks.
 + Move the property hooks to a method.
 + Move the property hooks to a magic method.

-In previous PHP versions, this error message used to be :ref:`array-and-string-offset-access-syntax-with-curly-braces-is-deprecated`.